AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 In this case we are going to use the `demo` application, so find the `demo_thingy91_app_signed.hex` file and go to the [flashing part](#flash-the-binaries) of the tutorial.

 ### Start developement using samples
+!!!
+Note
+    This part is optional, if you go through the [use an already built binary](#use-an-already-built-binary) part you can go to the [flashing part](#flash-the-binaries) of the tutorial.

 #### Step 1: Get Zephyr and Python dependencies

 To get the Zephyr SDK and dependencies follow the first 4 steps of the instruction provided by [the Zephyr Project](https://docs.zephyrproject.org/latest/getting_started/index.html).